uvray46/Capstone-2-Supply-Chain-Forecasting/README.md

 > * Mean Absolute Error (MAE): The MAE for the random forest model was X, indicating the average magnitude of errors in revenue predictions.
 > * R-squared: The R-squared value of Y highlighted the model’s ability to explain the variance in revenue based on the selected features.

-*For a detailed analysis of the models and their performance, see the ML Notebook.

 # 5. Results
 The final model demonstrated strong predictive capabilities, offering valuable insights into revenue forecasting and supply chain optimization.